milesj/shapeshifter/README.md

 #### Constants

 The `constants` object is a mapping of a constant to a primitive value or an array of primitive values.
-Constants are transpiled down to exported ES2015 `const`s, allowing easy re-use of values.
+Constants are transpiled down to exported ES `const`s, allowing easy re-use of values.

 The primary use case of this feature is to provide constants from a backend model layer that can easily be used on the frontend, without introducing duplication.

 ```json
 "constants": {